Roads in the United Kingdom: Driving

-In the UK, vehicles are driven on the left and on multi-lane carriageways drivers are legally required to keep to the left lane except when overtaking or turning right.
-In Great Britain, the Highway Code applies to drivers.
+In the UK, vehicles are normally driven or ridden on the left and required to keep to the left except when overtaking, turning right or passing pedestrians, parked vehicles and other obstructions in the road.
+In Great Britain, the Highway Code applies.
 In Northern Ireland, the Highway Code for Northern Ireland applies.

-UK speed limits are shown in mph.
+UK speed limits apply only to motor vehicles and are shown in mph.
 With a few exceptions, they are in multiples of 10, ranging from 20 mph to 70 mph.
 Unless a lower speed limit is posted on a road, the national speed limit applies, which varies between class of vehicles and the type of road.
 In a built-up area (usually indicated by street lights), unless signs indicate otherwise, a limit of 30 mph applies.
 Other limits are shown in the table.

 For a road to be classed as a dual carriageway, the two directions of traffic flow must be physically separated by a central reservation.

 Enforcement of UK road speed limits increasingly uses speed guns, automated in-vehicle systems and automated roadside traffic cameras.